-NB: We recognise that the Council Associate role is an opportunity for you to develop your skills, knowledge and behaviours and we do not expect you to provide a full set of evidence against all elements of the competency criteria outlined below.
-If you are successfully appointed to this role, you will be provided with support and training to build your competence in identified development areas.
+NB We recognise that the Council Associate role is an opportunity for you to develop your skills, knowledge and behaviours and we do not expect you to provide a full set of evidence against all elements of the competency criteria outlined below.
+If you are successfully appointed to this role, you will be provided with support and training to build your competence in areas identified for development.